 Leadership Track.
 For returning 2013 participants, a leadership track offers specialized training in digital literacy leadership, led by Charlie Coiro and Joyce Valenza.
 You are automatically enrolled in the Leadership Track if you participated in the 2013 program.
 You can choose to enroll as part of the GRADUATE CERTIFICATE PROGRAM or for regular program fee.
 Learn more here: Leadership Track.

 Graduate Certificate Program in Digital Literacy.
 We are developing a 4-course graduate certificate progam in digital literacy at the University of Rhode Island for participants who attend the Summer Institute for graduate credit.
 This program provides advanced training in digital literacy in an intense 12 month program.
-Learn more about our proposed program here.
-We anticipate receiving formal approval of this program by May 15, 2014.
+Learn more about our program here.
+We received formal approval of this program on May 9, 2014.